robertorcosta/azure-docs.pt-br/articles/azure-monitor/app/status-monitor-v2-api-reference.md

 ## <a name="get-applicationinsightsmonitoringconfig"></a>Get-ApplicationInsightsMonitoringConfig

-Obtém o arquivo de configuração e imprime os valores para o console.
+Obtém o arquivo de configuração e imprime os valores no console.

 ### <a name="examples"></a>Exemplos